 What is an endowment?

-Most endowments are not, as many may think, a single “pot” of money that can be used as the college or university wishes.
+Most endowments are not, as many may think, a single “pot” of money that can be used as the university wishes.
 In fact, a college’s endowment is not one fund, but a collection of funds, many of which are named for donors and designated for specific purposes.
 Endowed funds are established according to the donor’s interests, with stipulations about how and for what purpose the income may be used, as specified by the donor.

 Through endowment resources, activities can be supported that might not otherwise have had a chance to exist.
 Faculty members who hold endowed professorships — faculty appointments supported by annual funding from an endowment gift — benefit from opportunities for enhanced teaching and research and increased prestige.
-Students benefit from the scholarships, fellowships, and excellent teaching, programs, and research initiatives that endowment support helps make possible.
+An Endowed Director is seen as a primary conduit to deliver this commitment through curriculum development, deployment of new learning technologies, and by being the primary spokesperson for the program with the external community.
+And students benefit from the scholarships, fellowships, and excellent teaching, programs, and research initiatives that endowment support helps make possible.

 How does the endowment support Augsburg?